-The membership of the RC and the HCPC, and their supporting committees is at Appendix A. Their operation is supported by the Research Fund Secretariat of the Research Office under the Food and Health Bureau.
+The membership of the RC and their supporting committees can be found at Appendix A. Their operation is supported by the Research Fund Secretariat of the Research Office under the Food and Health Bureau (the Bureau).

-Highlights of 2017-18
+Highlights of 2018-19